 The Water Utilities Department is responsible for assuring a continuous supply of safe high quality drinking water and collection and safe disposal of wastewater.
-Arlington's water treatment operations are nationally known and are recognized for their use of advanced technology.
-Transmission capacity has been designed to anticipate future peak demands well into the century.
+The City's water treatment operations are nationally known and are recognized for their use of advanced technology.
+Transmission capacity has been designed to anticipate future peak demands well into this century.
 The department is structured in divisions focusing on Operations, Business Services, and Treatment.
-The Department has received awards from the United States Environmental Protection Agency, Texas Municipal Utilities Association, and the American Water Works Association.
+The department has received awards from the United States Environmental Protection Agency, Texas Municipal Utilities Association, Texas Water Utilities Association and the American Water Works Association.